vxj9800/bareMetalRP2040/README.md

 ## Prerequisites
 Following tools will be required to proceed further,
-1. A development board that houses an RP2040 &micro;C
+1. A development board that houses an RP2040 &micro;C (Raspberry Pi Pico is used here)
 2. A Text Editor application, [VSCode](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/), etc.
 3. Arm Toolchain
 4. GNU Make